 Timber which is kept at a moisture content of below an average value of about 18% (equating to an indoors relative humidity of about 60%) is extremely unlikely to attract infestations of woodworm or dry rot.
 If timber is protected from rain and also from internal leaks such as leaking gutters or leaking pipes then timber will last indefinitely; probably many hundred years.
 There is ample evidence for this.
 Some of the oldest buildings in Europe are of timber and they have not been automatically treated with the sort of chemicals which are now commonly used on timber.
 Timber in an inhabited modern house normally has a moisture content of 12%-15% which is well below what will support dry rot or woodworm.
 However there can be problems with House Longhorn Beetle which has special provisions in the Building Regulations covering a few counties mainly South West of London.

-The third possible source of problematic damp is rising damp but this is covered by the Building Regulations part CC – Site preparation and resistance to contaminants and moisture. see more on part C which insist on a damp proof course (DPCDamp Proof Course - a strip of (usually) plastic built into walls to prevent damp rising or penetrating. see more) between damp ground and the main habitable area of a house.
+The third possible source of problematic damp is rising damp but this is covered by the Building Regulations part CThe Approved documents, (England) part C, deals with Site preparation and resistance to contaminants (C1) and Resistance to Moisture (C2) which insist on a damp proof course (DPCDamp Proof Course - a strip of (usually) plastic built into walls to prevent damp rising or penetrating. see more) between damp ground and the main habitable area of a house.

 Having said all this there may be an argument for treating the main timbers in a timber frame house such as a post and beamSubstantial, usually horizontal structural member. structure.
 The reasoning goes that maybe there might be a long standing unnoticed leak (roof, plumbing or bridging to damp ground) somewhere which could set up conditions which could cause dry rot.
 This sort of leak might happen if the dwelling was unoccupied for a long period or a small but persistent leak occurred.
 Then at least the main structure would be protected even if a limited area got affected.
 This would be similar to the risk with most masonry construction.